 Three-dimensional (3D) mammography (also called digital breast tomosynthesis, digital tomosynthesis, or just tomosynthesis) creates a 3D picture of the breast using X-rays.
 Several low-dose images from different angles around the breast are used to create the 3D picture.

 A conventional mammogram creates a two-dimensional image of the breast from two X-ray images of each breast.

-3D mammography is approved by the U.S. Food and Drug Administration (FDA) but isn’t yet considered the standard of care for breast cancer screening.
+3D mammography is approved by the U.S. Food and Drug Administration (FDA) and is a standard of care for breast cancer screening.
 Because it’s a newer technology, it may not be available at all hospitals and mammogram facilities.

 A number of studies have found that 3D mammograms find more cancers than traditional 2D mammograms and also reduce the number of false positives.

 A false positive is when a mammogram shows an abnormal area that looks like a cancer but turns out to be normal.
 Ultimately, the news is good: no breast cancer.
 But the suspicious area usually requires follow-up with more than one doctor, extra tests, and extra procedures, including a possible biopsy.
 There are psychological, physical, and economic costs that come with a false positive.

 The mammogram debate